 In making this switch, there is something of a learning curve to adapt to.
 For many EV owners, charging issues are paramount as this is what takes the place of previously being able to just fill up the tank at a service station.
-While commercial charging stations at parking lots, shopping centres, and service stations have become more prevalent, taking care of this task at home is still most convenient.
+While commercial charging stations at parking lots, shopping centers, and service stations have become more prevalent, taking care of this task at home is still the most convenient.

 How Home Charging Works

 Overnight charging on a home charging station is the standard practice.
-Once people get home, it is just a matter of plugging in the ev charging cable and leave it alone until morning.
+Once people get home, it is just a matter of plugging in the ev charging cable and leaving it alone until morning.
 Many car brands offer apps that allow EV owners to set the charging start and end times.

-This is helpful as it allows them to have the car charge during off-peak tariff hours.
+This is helpful as it allows them to have the car charged during off-peak tariff hours.
 This is typically the least expensive time to tap into the electricity network, meaning even better savings.
 Most people are asleep and fewer appliances and electronics are running, allowing for more optimal and affordable use of power.

 Can an EV Be Safely Plugged in Overnight?